 African Americans and Popular Music

-In the transitional era from silent to talkie films, African-American musicians and performers also had a major influence on the arts and entertainment in the US.
-Elder Lightfoot Solomon Michaux, the holiness radio preacher, who would later branch out into early television, enjoyed enormous success with a song he made famous in the 1930s “Happy Am I.” Michaux’s Happy Am I Choir regularly sang on air and boosted the careers of Gospel legends Mahalia Jackson and Clara Mae Ward.
+In the transitional era from silent to talkie films, African-American musicians and performers also had a major influence on the arts and entertainment in the United States.
+Elder Lightfoot Solomon Michaux, the Holiness radio preacher, who would later branch out into early television, enjoyed enormous success with a song he made famous in the 1930s, “Happy Am I.” Michaux’s Happy Am I Choir regularly sang on air and boosted the careers of Gospel legends Mahalia Jackson and Clara Mae Ward.
 Time magazine took notice of the Washington, DC, entrepreneurial minister, observing that Michaux “needs large auditoriums or stadiums” for his events, which he announced on air as coming from “the banks of the Potomac.”
 Michaux, wrote Time’s reporter, “sometimes conducts mammoth baptismal services, with white-clad participants splashing in the river or Chesapeake Bay and spectators on gaily decorated barges and excursion boats.
 Last summer he scandalized District of Columbia officials by asking leave to baptize a flock in the reflecting pool in front of the Lincoln Memorial.”
 Upon his death at age 84 in 1968, Jet magazine heaped praise on him.
-The singing minister and lively religious entertainer was a “friend of Presidents F. D. Roosevelt, Harry Truman and Dwight Eisenhower” and his “spectacular baptismal pageantry in Griffith Stadium drew crowds of 30,000. . .”
+The singing minister and vivacious religious entertainer was a “friend of Presidents F. D. Roosevelt, Harry Truman, and Dwight Eisenhower” and his “spectacular baptismal pageantry in Griffith Stadium drew crowds of 30,000 .|.|.”
 Michaux especially stressed the interracial character of his mass religious meetings.

-Michaux was joined on the national stage by the father the Gospel Blues, Thomas Andrew Dorsey (1899-1993), and such powerful performers as Sister Rosetta Tharpe (1915-1973).
+Michaux was joined on the national stage by the father of Gospel Blues, Thomas Andrew Dorsey (1899–1993), and such powerful performers as Sister Rosetta Tharpe (1915–1973).
 After his conversion and dedication to writing only gospel music, Dorsey abandoned his blues stage and performing name “Georgia Tom,” and sold his sheet music to black churches and fellow musicians.
 His music drew together sacred lyrics and what had been considered the “profane” music of the blues.
-Tharpe, a master performer from the black pentecostal Church of God in Christ, would go on to play her guitar-driven gospel at the storied Cotton Club and would land a recording contract with Decca.
-Her vocal style and electric guitar skills would blaze a trailer for later rock “n” roll music.
+Tharpe, a master performer from the black pentecostal Church of God in Christ, would go on to play her electric guitar-driven gospel at the storied Cotton Club and would land a recording contract with Decca.
+Her vocal phrasing and picking and rhythmic style would blaze a trailer for later rock and roll music.

-Little Richard, one of the founders of the rock “n” roll genre, counted Tharpe as one of his most powerful influences.
+Little Richard, one of the founders of the rock and roll genre, counted Tharpe as one of his most powerful influences.
 He also admired and styled himself after the flashy singing evangelist Brother Joe May, the “Thunderbolt of the Middle West.”
-Though Richard was raised a Seventh-day Adventist, he regularly attended black pentecostal services because the music and the dancing were so invigorating.
-Other early rock legends similarly had experiences with and even deep roots in the black and white pentecostal music and worship tradition.
+Though Richard was raised a Seventh-day Adventist, he regularly attended black Pentecostal services because the music and the dancing were so invigorating.
+Other early rock legends similarly had experiences with and even deep roots in the black and white Pentecostal music and worship tradition.
 Elvis Presley and Jerry Lee Lewis both grew up in the Assemblies of God Church.
 Johnny Cash and Tammy Wynette spent part of their youth in the Church of God (Cleveland).
 B. B. King, like Tharpe, went to the Church of God in Christ.
 Elvis counted himself an enormous fan of the gospel stylings of white quartets like the Blackwood Brothers and the Stamps Quartet.
 He also appreciated and modeled his singing after black groups like the Golden Gate Quartet.